Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 The first is blocking.
 We used threads in our examples, but you may not end up using a threaded executor, and even when you do, some executors allow multiple futures to run on the main thread.
-This means using any blocking code could prevent a thread from continuing until its complete could impact the execution of some or all of your other futures.
+This means using any blocking code could prevent a thread from continuing until it's complete could impact the execution of some or all of your other futures.

 This is an easier mistake to make than you might think.
 For example, [opening a file and reading it](https://doc.rust-lang.org/std/fs/struct.File.html) are both blocking functions.
 The same